-Trump appears to confirm report he authorised CIA operations in Venezuela
+Trump authorises CIA operations in Venezuela, says mulling land attack

 The most recent attack was announced on Tuesday in a social media post: A video Trump shared showed a boat floating in the water, before a missile set it alight.
 Six people were reportedly killed in that bombing.

 Many legal experts and former military officials have said that the strikes appear to be a clear violation of international law.
 Drug traffickers have not traditionally met the definition of armed combatants in a war.
+And the US government has so far not presented any public evidence to back its claims that the boats were indeed carrying narcotics headed for America.

 But Trump has justified the strikes by saying they will save American lives lost to drug addiction.

-He has maintained the people on board the targeted boats were “narco-terrorists” headed to the US, though he has failed to provide evidence for those assertions.
+He has maintained the people on board the targeted boats were “narco-terrorists” headed to the US.

 On Wednesday, he again brushed aside a question about the lack of evidence.
 He also defended himself against concerns that the bombings amount to extrajudicial killings.